kratman/LICHEM_QMMM/README.md

 If you use LICHEM in your research, please cite the following paper:

 ```
-Kratz, E.G. Walker, A.R.
-Lagardere, L, Lipparini, F, Piquemal, J-P, and
+Kratz, E.G.; Walker, A.R.; Lagardere, L; Lipparini, F; Piquemal, J.-P.; and
-Cisneros, G.A, "LICHEM: A QM/MM Program for Simulations with Multipolar and
+Cisneros, G.A.; "LICHEM: A QM/MM Program for Simulations with Multipolar and
 Polarizable Force Fields", J. Comput.
 Chem., 37, 11, 1019, (2016)
 ```